 Avoid Sudden Movements

-Another important tip for correcting hydroplaning is to avoid making sudden movements.
+Another important tip for correcting is to avoid making sudden movements.
 Abrupt actions such as slamming on the brakes or jerking the steering wheel can worsen the situation and cause your car to spin out of control.

 Instead, try to maintain a steady hand on the steering wheel and gently ease off the gas pedal.
 By keeping your movements smooth and gradual, you can help your tires find traction and guide your vehicle back on course.